Cell Phones/Digital Devices

 School rules and discipline consequences apply on the bus in addition to the following considerations:

 - The driver is in charge of their bus, his/her directions must be obeyed at all times.
-The driver may assign specific seats to students at any time.
+Due to Covid-19, all Bus drivers will assign specific seats to students with student loading beginning from the back of the bus at stop 1 moving towards the front of the bus for the last stop.

 - Students are expected to remain seated, not extend arms or head out of the bus.